erikdubois/Sardi/README.md

 # This theme inherits from ...

-Some of the themes inherit from each other so install the complete content of the Sardi Master file.
+Some of the themes inherit from each other so install the <b>complete</b> content of the Sardi Master file.

 If any of the icons are missing this theme will use Numix and Numix Circle at